Stockholm Travel Guide

 Best time to visit Stockholm

 A city for all seasons, a holiday in Stockholm can be enjoyed at any time of year, but the best months to visit are June, July and August.
-Sun-lovers are best advised to travel to Stockholm during summer, the most popular season for tourism, when daylight extends well into the night and the pavement cafes remain bathed in sunshine for almost 24 hours.
+Sun-lovers are advised to travel to Stockholm during summer, the most popular season for tourism, when daylight extends well into the night and the pavement cafes remain bathed in sunshine for almost 24 hours.
 In winter the chill and darkness sets in, but that is when it is possible to retreat to the cosy pubs, gourmet restaurants and dozens of museums, or don your skates and skim across the frozen waterways.
 Read more on Stockholm's Climate and Weather.

 What to see in Stockholm